This post may contain affiliate links; see site footer for more details.

 It’s not clear WHY they should come back.

 Meaning, what the heck do you even blog about in the first place?!
 I’m not saying you need to pick a niche stat, but your readers *should* know what they’re getting themselves into upon clicking your website.
 Should they come back because you post the most indulgent healthy desserts on the interwebs?
 Should they return for your graphic design tips with a twist?
 Are they clicking every Wednesday for a new hair tutorial?
+You can’t build an audience without giving peeps an incentive to keep returning.
 Give them reason to come back for more!

 There’s zilch community.